ni/systemlink-operations-handbook/handbook/rbac/rbac.md

 <figure>
   <img src="../../img/guided-admin.png" width="500" />
-  <figcaption>NI encourages disabling the "Login as users controlled by the web server" checkbox after mapping Server Administrators from your identity provider.</figcaption>
+  <figcaption>NI encourages disabling the <b>Login as users controlled by the web server</b> checkbox after mapping Server Administrators from your identity provider.</figcaption>
 </figure>

 Users are mapped the **Server Administrator** role by clicking the gear icon in the top right of the **Roles** tab in the **Security Application**.